sasazame/cdxresume/README.md

 ## Known Issues

-- Preview may occasionally miss the very last assistant text when followed by multiple trailing tool calls.
-Switching to Full View (key: f) shows everything.
-We’re investigating; scroll logic will be revisited.
-- Tool results are intentionally hidden to avoid layout breaks.
-Full View shows apply_patch diffs with colors; Preview shows an apply_patch summary only.
-- Windows native terminal limitations may affect input handling.
 - Resume via `experimental_resume` does not display the full chat history inside Codex CLI after launch.
 This is an upstream limitation/behavior of the experimental feature.

 Remember: This is an unofficial tool.
 For official OpenAI Codex CLI support, please refer to OpenAI's documentation.